-- Livestock who are startled by the loud noises from fireworks are at risk of injuring themselves on fencing, farm equipment or fixtures and fittings within their housing if startled. - Debris and remnants of fireworks can be a risk to the health and welfare of livestock if found on the land. - Poultry are especially at risk of 'smother', where in a fear response birds huddle together, which can result in death for some.
+- Livestock who are startled by the loud noises from fireworks are at risk of injuring themselves on fencing, farm equipment or fixtures and fittings within their housing if startled. - Debris and remnants of fireworks can also be a risk to the health and welfare of livestock if found on the land. - Poultry are especially at risk of 'smother', where in a fear response birds huddle together, which can result in death for some - The use of fireworks can cause deliberate or accidental farm fires that can result in serious injury or death for both livestock and humans.
+In addition, if the use of fireworks results in a fire, livestock housed on the land run the risk of lead poisoning from burn sites.